com2m/anki-overdrive-goes-iot/README.md

 ```

 #### BlueZ 5.42 (or newer)
-BlueZ is the implementation of the bluetooth protocol stack for Linux.
-Raspian Stretch comes with BlueZ 5.43, you may check using
+BlueZ is the Linux implementation of the bluetooth protocol stack.
+Raspian Stretch already comes with BlueZ 5.43, you may check using
 ```bash
 pi@raspberrypi:~ $ systemctl status bluetooth         # shows "Bluetooth daemon 5.43"
 pi@raspberrypi:~ $ sudo apt-get install pi-bluetooth  # only if Bluetooth needs to be re-installed
 ```
-The Bluetooth stack does not seem to be 100% stable, therefor it is recommended to run the Bluetooth monitor `btmon` parallel to `ankioverdrive` (as shown in `StartAnkiOverdrive.sh` see below)
+The Bluetooth stack does not seem to be 100% stable, therefor I used to run the Bluetooth monitor `btmon` parallel to `ankioverdrive` in the background (as shown in `StartAnkiOverdrive.sh`, see below)

 ```bash
 pi@raspberrypi:~ sudo btmon >>btmon.log 2>&1 &